KNowledgeOnWebScale/dataflow-visualization/README.md

 If you have a link `https://knowledgeonwebscale.github.io/dataflow-visualization/#/customdata?...`, you can enter that link in the text input field.
 The configs encoded in that URL will be filled in into the editors, so you can edit and create a new permalink.

+#### Create simulation button

+When clicking on this button, you'll be redirected to a new page.
+On that page you can create multiple configs.
+When clicking 'convert' you'll be able to animate the flow by visualizing one config after the other.

 ## FAQ